Look - Keyboard-First Launcher#

 Typical Workflow#

-1. Press Cmd+Space to open launcher
+1. Press Cmd+Space (macOS) or Alt+Space (Windows/Linux) to open launcher

 2. Type to search apps/files/folders/settings